Lion's Mane vs Chaga: Cognitive Support or Antioxidant Power?

 The key bioactive compounds in chaga include:

-• Betulinic acid and betulin — derived from the birch bark that chaga consumes; show anti-inflammatory and preliminary anti-tumour activity in cell studies
+• Betulinic acid and betulin — derived from the birch bark that chaga consumes; show potential in laboratory studies exploring their traditional uses

 • Melanin complexes — among the most potent natural antioxidants measured by ORAC (Oxygen Radical Absorbance Capacity) assay

-• Triterpenes and sterols — anti-inflammatory, hepatoprotective, and antiviral properties in laboratory models
+• Triterpenes and sterols — traditionally used to support general wellbeing in laboratory models

 • Hispidin — a unique polyphenol with strong antioxidant activity